squidfunk/mkdocs-material/docs/getting-started.md

 ```

 The `mkdocs` executable is provided as an entry point and `serve` is the
 default command.
-If you're not familar with Docker don't worry, we have you
+If you're not familiar with Docker don't worry, we have you
 covered in the following sections.

   [11]: https://hub.docker.com/r/squidfunk/mkdocs-material/